LHentges/gms_ml_2023-dec/README.md

 Jupyter notebooks for machine learning session, GMS DPhil 2023, University of Oxford

-## Rough timetable for sessions on 2nd Dec and 5th Dec
+## Rough timetable for sessions on 4th and 5th Dec

 ### 4th December 2023